Taipei highlights you can’t miss!

 1.Fu Hang Dou Jiang You Tiao

 A traditional Taiwanese breakfast is Dou Jiang (Soya Milk) and You Tiao (Dough Fritters).
-These Chinese donuts are fried to perfect, crunchy on the outside while soft and fluffy on the inside.
-On a hot day, pair it with a cup of ice cold Soya Milk for the perfect breakfast.
+These Chinese donuts are fried to perfection, crunchy on the outside while soft and fluffy on the inside.
+On a hot day, pair it with a cup of ice-cold Soya Milk for the perfect breakfast.

 Fu Hang Dou Jiang is one of the most popular stores in Taipei, and there are often snaking queues.
 Klook your purchase of the Fu Hang Dou Jiang’s most popular items and select your preferred pick up date and time or, if you feel like staying indoors, have it delivered to you!

 Perfect for battling the summer heat in Taipei is a bowl of freshly shaved ice flakes topped with a heap full of fresh fruit and of course, a scoop of ice cream.
 While strolling on the busy Yong Kang Street, you’ll definitely notice Smoothie House for the queues in front.